borismattijssen/cyber-data-analytics/assignment2/README.md

 ### 2. ARMA

 1. Start a Jupyter server: `jupyter notebook`.
-2. The script `nerdalize/arma_tuning.py` can be used to find optimal ARMA parameters for all signals.
+2. The script `nerdalize/arma_tuning.py` can be used to find optimal ARMA parameters for all signals(takes time).
 3. Open `ARMA_all_signals.ipynb` to detect anomalies on all signals.
 4. Open `ARMA.ipynb` to visualize ARMA anomaly detection on one signal.

 ### 3. Discrete models

 1. Start a Jupyter server: `jupyter notebook`.
+2. The script `nerdalize/sax_tuning.py` can be used to find optimal parameters for all signals(takes time).
-2. Open `Discretization_SAX.ipynb` to detect anomalies on one signal.
+3. Open `Discretization_SAX.ipynb` to detect anomalies on one signal.

 ### 4. PCA

 1. Start a Jupyter server: `jupyter notebook`.
+2. The script `nerdalize/pca_tuning.py` can be used to find optimal PCA parameters(takes time).
-2. Open `PCA analysis.ipynb` to detect anomalies on all signals.
+3. Open `PCA analysis.ipynb` to detect anomalies on all signals.

 ### 5. Comparison
 1. Start a Jupyter server: `jupyter notebook`.